wavemotion-dave/DS994a/README.md

 * Skyway will not load/play
 * The 512K megademo8.bin will play (and is really cool!) but fails when it gets to the scanline stuff near the end.
 * Borzork has audio squealing during gameplay
+* Screen Borders on some games are not right (Adventure, etc)

 BIOS Files :
 -----------------------